able8/translate-docs/docs/tr-continuous-blue-green-deployments-with-kubernetes.md

 话虽如此，我们需要定义一些共同点。你需要：

-- A Kubernetes cluster running with[Istio](https://istio.io/).
+- A Kubernetes cluster running with [Istio](https://istio.io/).
 Istio is a service mesh that adds many features to Kubernetes.
 - A Docker registry to store the container images.
 We’ll use[Docker Hub](https://hub.docker.com/) because it’s the default.
 Most cloud providers also offer private registries that may be more convenient for you.
 - An application and its associated Dockerfile.
 We’ll use the[semaphore-demo-cicd-kubernetes](https://github.com/semaphoreci-demos/semaphore-demo-cicd-kubernetes) demo project.
 You’re welcome to **fork** it and play with it.
 - The[kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) CLI and your cluster's [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) (plus any other tools needed to manage it).